AlexRiosJ/rust_mt_web_server/README.md

 This is a little practice example of a multithreaded web server implemented using the Rust Programming Language.

-## Installation
+## Usage
-To install this web server and try it, it is required [Cargo](https://doc.rust-lang.org/stable/cargo/) to be installed.
+To use this web server and try it, it is required [Cargo](https://doc.rust-lang.org/stable/cargo/) to be installed.

 First, clone this repository
 ```